geek111/GH_pull-merge-revert/README.md

 ```

 Open `http://127.0.0.1:5000/` in your browser and follow the instructions to merge or revert pull requests using the browser.
+Repository names and pull request titles link directly to their GitHub pages for quick access.

 ## Building an executable